aeshirey/cargo-generate-type/README.md

 ## TODO
 * Try avoiding string allocations by using `Cow<'_, str>` if possible, storing the most recent `StringRecord` in the generated iterator.
-* Allow input to be generated with stubbed-in column names if the data lacks a header row.